datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

          is disabled by default, and to enable it you would need to have administrative access to the server and client side of your GitLab instance.
 Find out more `here <https://docs.gitlab.com/ee/administration/git_annex.html>`_.
+         Alternatively, GitHub can integrate with
+         `GitLFS <https://git-lfs.github.com/>`_, a non-free, centralized service
+         that allows to store large file contents.
+The last paragraph in this section shows an example on how to use their free trial version.

 .. [#f2] ``rclone`` is a useful special-remote for this example, because
          you can not only use it for Dropbox, but also for many other